 Once again SOLEfood was in the Vancouver Sun as they announced they were building a new larger urban farm in a much more visible location than Hastings and Hawkes.
-This is of course good news to see on Twitter and main stream media.
+This is of course good news to see on Twitter and in main stream media.
 I was involved during the gestation period of the project that became SOLEfood.
 I remember when it was just a handful of people from a couple non-profits in the Downtown Eastside.
 There was a lot of difficulty securing land to use for urban farming and I seem to recall SOLEfood’s very first grant application being turned down…

 Eventually it was decided to sign an agreement for the land at Hastings and Hawkes and have the first of two volunteer build days.
 Obviously there have been some ups and downs, but considering how difficult it is to break even in new ventures, it is great to see that SOLEfood is still going strong and even expanding.
 They are still very reliant on favourable land leasing arrangements, community goodwill, and of course the consumer’s willingness to pay a premium for fresh local produce.